svagcrew/gmeetnow/PRIVACY.md

     •	Local Operations: All operations are performed locally on your device.
 No data is sent to external servers or third parties.

 Third-Party Services

+    •	Google Meet: The Extension interacts with the Google Meet service provided by Google LLC.
+Please review Google’s Privacy Policy for information on how they handle data.

+Data Security

+    •	Local Execution: Since the Extension does not collect or transmit data, there are no security risks related to data storage or transmission from the Extension itself.
+    •	Your Responsibility: Ensure you are signed into your Google account securely when using Google Meet.

+Changes to This Privacy Policy

+We may update this Privacy Policy from time to time.
+Any changes will be reflected in the README file and indicated by the “Effective Date” at the top.

+Contact Us

+If you have any questions or concerns about this Privacy Policy, please contact us at:

+    •	Email: iserdmi@gmail.com